andrejcremoznik/WordPressBP/README.md

 ./setup.sh mywebsite /srv/http/mywebsite.dev
 ```

 The script will create the directory at `project_path` if it doesn't exist.
-Make sure the parent directory (or `project_path` if exists) is **writeable** by the user running this script. **Do not run the setup script as root.** It won't do anything evil but you shouldn't take my word for it.
+Make sure the parent directory (or `project_path` if exists) is **writable** by the user running this script. **Do not run the setup script as root.** It won't do anything evil but you shouldn't take my word for it.

 Later on the setup script will use *composer*, *npm* and *wp* (WP-CLI) to install dependencies and setup WordPress.
 Make sure these tools are installed as written [here](https://gist.github.com/andrejcremoznik/07429341fff4f318c5dd).